Updated: 2 days ago

-This blog continues from the blog about why you need a wedding planner www.emmalouiseweddingplanner.com/post/10-reasons-why-you-should-hire-a-wedding-planner to complete your query to what a wedding planner does for all you couples.
+This blog continues from the blog that gives you 10 reasons to hiring a wedding planner (link found at the end of this blog) to 14tips in what a wedding planner does for you to complete your query to what a wedding planner does for all you couples.

 I will be with you every step of the way, in advance of the day, creating schedules, timelines, liaising with the suppliers, keeping the planning on track.
 On the day I will be there to support you, make sure the day runs smoothly so, as to let you relax and see your vision unfold throughout the day and you can enjoy the experience of the day with your new husband.